andreevnick/robust-financial-portfolio-management-framework/docs/stable/_sources/examples_pt1.rst.txt

 We begin by instantiating solver with some parameters.

->>> from guaranteed.pricing import *
+>>> from robustportfolio.pricing import *
 >>> opts = {'convex_hull_filter': 'qhull', 'convex_hull_prune_fail_count': 0,
 >>>         'convex_hull_prune_success_count':0,'convex_hull_prune_corner_n': 3,'convex_hull_prune_seed': 0}
 >>> solver = ConvhullSolver(enable_timer=True, pricer_options=opts, ignore_warnings=True, iter_tick=50)

 .. note:: Most of the time, there is no point in tweaking *all* of these parameters, only some, namely :code:`enable_timer` and :code:`iter_tick`.
-.. seealso:: :class:`guaranteed.pricing.problem.ConvhullSolver`
+.. seealso:: :class:`robustportfolio.pricing.problem.ConvhullSolver`